jean8mathieu/portfolio2.0/README.md

 * `php artisan migrate`

 ## Configuration
 There's 2 choices, if you would like to insert dummy data you can run the following command:
-`php artisan db:seed --class=DevelopmentSeeder`
+`php artisan db:seed --class=DevelopmentSeeder` (Will create user, projects and tags)

 The other choice is if you want to use this on a production server:
-`php artisan db:seed --class=DatabaseSeeder`.
-It will insert the usual programming languages
+`php artisan db:seed --class=DatabaseSeeder` (Will insert usual programming languages used)

 ## Tests
 At this moment there's no PHPUnit test done.
 But when there will, instruction will be added.